 WETA presents a summer concert series — WETA Rocks — that features entertaining rock and pop music concerts each Saturday night on WETA PBS (and some Thursday nights on WETA Metro) throughout June, July and August.
 If you miss the live broadcast, most of these specials (and others too!) are available to stream with WETA Passport.

 The concert presentations are hosted by Jack Diamond, a longtime local radio announcer in Greater Washington, and WETA Classical’s Linda Carducci, a former classic rock radio announcer.
 The two will share information about the artists as well as entertaining stories from the world of popular music.
-Below are the concert offerings for June and July, with August listings coming soon.
+Below are the schedule listings and streaming links for the concerts.
 Rock on!

 Keep WETA Rockin'